Washington & Jefferson Presidents: Baseball

 W&J would continue their run the next weekend, as the Presidents traveled to Salisbury University.
 The Presidents opened the NCAA Division III Regional with a 4–1 win over the host Sea Gulls, who entered the tournament ranked 10th in the country.
 W&J followed with a pair of wins over #11 Rowan University to capture the NCAA Salisbury Regional on May 19 and advance to the NCAA Super Regional round.
 The following weekend, W&J would travel to Misericordia University for a best of three series with the Cougars.
 W&J earned a sweep of the series, winning game one by an 8–3 score before claiming game two by a 5-4 margin.
 The 8–0 start to the postseason would help W&J punch its ticket to the Division III World Series in Cedar Rapids, Iowa.
 W&J would go 1–2 at the World Series, with both losses coming against eventual national champion Chapman University from California.
 Junior pitcher Ben Marsico was named PAC Pitcher of the Year, as the righty compiled an 11–2 record.

-In its history, W&J has had seven student-athletes earn All-America honors: Shaun Pfeil (2005), Sam Mann (2007), Eddie Nogay (2013), Riley Groves (2017), Nick Vento (2017), Derek Helbing (2017) and Mullen Socha (2019).
+In its history, W&J has had 13 student-athletes earn All-America honors: Shaun Pfeil (2005), Sam Mann (2007), Eddie Nogay (2013), Riley Groves (2017), Nick Vento (2017), Derek Helbing (2017), Mullen Socha (2019), Henry Litman (2022), Tyler Horvat (2023), Dante DiMatteo (2025), Josh Dezenzo (2026), Luke Alvarez (2026) and Brendan Cruz.

-Eight-time Presidents' Athletic Conference Baseball Coach of the Year and two-time ABCA Mideast Regional Coach of the Year, Jeff Mountain entered his 19th season at W&J in 2021.
-Mountain has compiled a 496-266-2 record during his tenure with the Presidents.
+A 12-time Presidents' Athletic Conference Baseball Coach of the Year and two-time ABCA Mideast Regional Coach of the Year, Jeff Mountain has led the Presidents for 24 seasons.
+Mountain has compiled a 698-335-2 record during his tenure with the Presidents.
+He is the school's all-time winningest coach in all sports.
+(Last Updated June 2026).